 Unlike newly-planted trees and shrubs that are typically covered with a thick layer of mulching, grass seed doesn’t require as much covering.
 Applying an excessively thick layer of straw over your newly-seeded lawn will inhibit seed growth by preventing much-needed sunlight from reaching the soil.

 For improved grass seed germination, ensure that the layer of straw that you apply over your newly-seeded lawn is no more than three inches thick.
-Usually, a single bale of straw should be enough to lightly cover about 1000 square feet of lawn area.
-Applying more straw than this will encourage fungal infestation while applying less will likely lead to bare spots on the lawn.
+Usually, a single bale of straw should be enough to cover about 1000 square feet of lawn area lightly.
+Applying more straw than this will encourage fungal infestation, while applying less will likely lead to bare spots on the lawn.

 The rule of thumb is this: if you can’t see the soil through your straw covering, you’ve probably applied too much and should cut back on some of it.